ClickCease Outbound links | what are they and how do they affect SEO

 You have probably heard one of the oldest SEO myths out there: You shouldn’t link out to others.

-Besides, many content creators hold back with the outbound links as for Google’s ability to hand out manual penalties for unnatural linking which has led to the thinking that it’s more safe just not to link out.
+Besides, many content creators hold back on outbound links due to Google’s ability to hand out manual penalties for unnatural linking, which has led to the thinking that it’s safer just not to link out.

 Hopefully, you are already using outbound links in your SEO work.
 At least you should be.

-It’s certainly not the first thing that comes to mind among SEOs when analyzing their websites and planning their bulletproof strategies.
-But there are many reasons
+It’s certainly not the first thing that comes to mind for SEOs when analyzing their websites and planning their strategies.
+But there are many reasons to do so.

 What are outbound links?